wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 If you want to err on the side of caution, you may apply.
 In the event of emergency travel or if you have not received your myPASS before you travel, the recommendation at the moment is to travel regardless and explain your situation to the authorities (if needed) that Malaysian citizens are not barred from re-entering Malaysia using the [JIM confirmation](/appendix-response-jim) and [this news article](https://www.malaymail.com/news/malaysia/2020/12/28/malaysians-abroad-cannot-be-prevented-from-returning-says-ismail-sabri/1935587).

-## Is there anything to do/note before entering Malaysia on the day of my travel?
+## Is there anything to do/note before entering Malaysia on the day of my travel? {#before-entering-my}

 All travellers are now recommended to make payment for their accommodation, swab tests, and operational costs (for foreigners) with [MySafeTravel] before entering the country.

 You may also want to do a pre-departure swab test.
-See [here](#do-i-need-to-do-a-swab-test-before-entering-malaysia).
+See [here](#my-pre-entry-swab).

 If you are a Malaysian citizen and choose not to pay in advance, please make sure you have sufficient cash with you to pay for all prevailing charges, especially the swab test which is payable by cash upon arrival (to be safe, bring at least RM400).
 Credit cards may not be accepted at checkpoints.